Sardonyc95/alx-higher_level_programming/README.md

 - What is *args and how to use it
 - What is **kwargs and how to use it
 - How to handle named arguments in a function

+                          Higher-level programming - AirBnB clone

+## 0x00.
+AirBnB clone - The console
+### Learning Objectives: [Group project, Python, OOP]
+- How to create a Python package
+- How to create a command interpreter in Python using the cmd module
+- What is Unit testing and how to implement it in a large project
+- How to serialize and deserialize a Class
+- How to write and read a JSON file
+- How to manage datetime
+- What is an UUID
+- What is *args and how to use it
+- What is **kwargs and how to use it
+- How to handle named arguments in a function